msu-denver-cs/assignment-five-Newms226/README.md

 ## In the works
-- Login authentication with devise-token (see branch authn)
 - RESTful json api based on ruby on rails
   - Currently focuses on read operations only, create, update, destroy operations in the works.
   - api is currently (mostly) setup for a restful json api, front-end dev upcoming